ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/scripts/README.md

-# Ligand Binding Analysis
+# Ligand Binding Analysis — AlphaFold CAF

 ## Overview

-This workflow prepares the MD trajectory for ligand-centered binding analysis in the CAF system.
-Trajectory preprocessing was performed to remove periodic boundary artifacts, center the system on the AF JmjC region, and align the trajectory to the JmjC Cα atoms before downstream ligand-behavior analysis.
+This directory contains the shell scripts used for ligand-centered molecular dynamics (MD) trajectory preparation and downstream ligand-behavior analysis for the **04_AlphaFold_CAF** system.

+The workflow includes:
+1. creation of a ligand heavy-atom index group,
+2. removal of periodic boundary condition (PBC) artifacts,
+3. trajectory centering and structural fitting, and
+4. downstream analyses of ligand stability and interaction behavior.

+These scripts were prepared for the **04_AlphaFold_CAF** system and can be adapted for individual replicas by modifying the relevant input and output filenames as needed.

+---

-## Trajectory Preparation
+## Workflow Summary

+### 1. Creation of ligand heavy-atom index

+A heavy-atom index group was generated for the ligand (`DOL`) to support heavy-atom-based ligand RMSD analysis.

+- Script: `01_make_DOL_heavy_index.sh`
+- Purpose: creates the ligand heavy-atom index group for downstream analysis

-### 1. Removal of PBC jumps
+### 2. Removal of PBC jumps

-Periodic boundary condition (PBC) jumps were removed from the full system trajectory using `gmx trjconv -pbc nojump` to generate a continuous ligand trajectory.
+Periodic boundary condition (PBC) jumps were removed from the full system trajectory using `gmx trjconv -pbc nojump` to generate a continuous trajectory suitable for ligand analysis.

-- Input: `md_0_60.xtc`
+- Typical input: `md_0_60.xtc`
-- Output: `md_nojump_ligand.xtc`
+- Typical output: `md_nojump_ligand.xtc`
 - Output group: `System`
+- Script: `02_ligand_nojump.sh`

-### 2. Centering on AF JmjC and reconstruction of whole molecules
+### 3. Centering on AF JmjC and reconstruction of whole molecules

-The no-jump trajectory was centered on `JmjC_all` and written with whole molecules using `gmx trjconv -center -pbc mol -ur compact`.
-This step placed the AF JmjC region at the center of the simulation box while keeping molecular coordinates compact for visualization and downstream analysis.
+The no-jump trajectory was centered on `JmjC_all` and rewritten using `-center -pbc mol -ur compact`.
+This step places the AF JmjC region at the center of the simulation box while reconstructing whole molecules and keeping coordinates compact.

-- Input: `md_nojump_ligand.xtc`
+- Typical input: `md_nojump_ligand.xtc`
-- Output: `md_center_ligand.xtc`
+- Typical output: `md_center_ligand.xtc`
 - Centering group: `JmjC_all`
 - Output group: `System`
+- Script: `03_ligand_center.sh`

-### 3. Alignment to AF JmjC Cα
+### 4. Alignment to AF JmjC Cα

-The centered trajectory was least-squares fitted to `JmjC_CA` using `gmx trjconv -fit rot+trans` to provide a rigid reference frame for ligand binding analysis.
+The centered trajectory was least-squares fitted to `JmjC_CA` using `gmx trjconv -fit rot+trans` to provide a stable structural reference frame for downstream ligand-behavior analysis.

-- Input: `md_center_ligand.xtc`
+- Typical input: `md_center_ligand.xtc`
-- Output: `md_fit_ligand.xtc`
+- Typical output: `md_fit_ligand.xtc`
 - Fit group: `JmjC_CA`
 - Output group: `System`
+- Script: `04_ligand_fit.sh`

-Together, these preprocessing steps generated a cleaned, centered, and structurally aligned trajectory suitable for downstream ligand binding analysis.
+Together, these preprocessing steps generate a cleaned, centered, and structurally aligned trajectory suitable for ligand-centered analysis.

-## Ligand Behavior Analysis
+---

+## Downstream Analyses

-### 4. Ligand RMSD
+### 5. Ligand RMSD

-Ligand RMSD was calculated for `DOL_heavy` using the fitted trajectory (`md_fit_ligand.xtc`).
-During `gmx rms`, `JmjC_CA` was used as the least-squares fit group and `DOL_heavy` was used as the RMSD calculation group.

-This analysis was used to monitor the positional stability of the ligand heavy atoms relative to the AF JmjC reference frame over the simulation.
+Ligand heavy-atom RMSD was calculated to evaluate ligand positional stability during the simulation.

+- Script: `05_ligand_rmsd.sh`
+- Purpose: calculates ligand heavy-atom RMSD from the fitted trajectory

-### 5. Ligand–pocket COM distance
+### 6. Ligand center-of-mass distance

-The center-of-mass (COM) distance between `DOL_heavy` and `Pocket_JmjC_all` was calculated using `gmx distance` on the fitted trajectory (`md_fit_ligand.xtc`).
+The distance between the ligand center of mass and the selected pocket reference region was calculated to monitor ligand positional behavior within the binding-site environment.

-This analysis was used to monitor the relative position of the ligand with respect to the consensus pocket over the simulation.
+- Script: `06_ligand_com_distance.sh`
+- Purpose: calculates ligand center-of-mass (COM) distance

-### 6. Ligand–pocket hydrogen bonds
+### 7. Ligand–protein hydrogen bonds

-Hydrogen bonds were calculated between `DOL_heavy` and `Pocket_JmjC_all` using `gmx hbond` on the fitted trajectory (`md_fit_ligand.xtc`).
-During the analysis, `DOL_heavy` was used as the reference selection and `Pocket_JmjC_all` was used as the target selection.

-This analysis was used to monitor hydrogen-bonding interactions between the ligand and the consensus pocket region over the simulation.
+Hydrogen bonds formed between the ligand and the protein were quantified across the trajectory.

+- Script: `07_ligand_hbond.sh`
+- Purpose: calculates ligand–protein hydrogen bond counts

+---

-## Scripts
+## Scripts Included

-The following shell scripts were used in this workflow:
+- `01_make_DOL_heavy_index.sh` — creates the DOL heavy-atom index group

-- `ligand_nojump.sh` — removes PBC jumps from the full system trajectory
+- `02_ligand_nojump.sh` — removes PBC jumps from the trajectory
-- `ligand_center.sh` — centers the trajectory on `JmjC_all` and reconstructs whole molecules
+- `03_ligand_center.sh` — centers the trajectory on `JmjC_all` and reconstructs whole molecules
-- `ligand_fit.sh` — aligns the trajectory to `JmjC_CA` for ligand binding analysis
+- `04_ligand_fit.sh` — aligns the trajectory to `JmjC_CA`
-- `ligand_rmsd.sh` — calculates ligand RMSD for `DOL_heavy` after alignment to `JmjC_CA`
+- `05_ligand_rmsd.sh` — calculates ligand heavy-atom RMSD
-- `ligand_com_distance.sh` — calculates the COM distance between `DOL_heavy` and `Pocket_JmjC_all`
+- `06_ligand_com_distance.sh` — calculates ligand center-of-mass distance
-- `ligand_hbond.sh` — calculates hydrogen bonds between `DOL_heavy` and `Pocket_JmjC_all`
+- `07_ligand_hbond.sh` — calculates ligand–protein hydrogen bonds

+---

+## Notes

+- This workflow is intended for the **04_AlphaFold_CAF** system.
+- Replica-specific filenames may differ and should be adjusted within each script before execution.
+- The fitted trajectory generated during preprocessing is used as the main input for downstream ligand-behavior analyses.
+- Pocket-based analyses in this workflow use CAF-specific reference groups such as `Pocket_JmjC_all`.